easeaico/pulse-go/docs/Methodology/PatientMethodology.md

 - <b>Optional:</b> These parameters can be optionally explicitly set by the user.
 Many optional values have bounds associated with them to ensure a healthy initial patient.
 - <b>Unallowed:</b> These parameters are calculated or determined through simulation based on other settings.
 They can not be modified by the user.

-Table 1 provides the values and equations used to determine optional values not explicitly set by the user and those unallowed to be externally modified.
+@tableref {PatientParameters} provides the values and equations used to determine optional values not explicitly set by the user and those unallowed to be externally modified.
 @anchor patient-features
 Features and Capabilities
 -------------------------